vinsonchuong/dist-es6/README.md

 }
 ```

+Note that runtime dependencies of any link dependencies will be installed
+directly in the project that declares the link dependencies.
+In other words,
+if two link dependencies depend on different versions of a package, only one of
+the versions will be installed.
+So, please ensure that all link dependencies
+depend on compatible versions of any overlapping dependencies.

 For publishing, files outside of the `src` directory that need to be published
 must be whitelisted in the `files` field as follows: